JasonGiedymin/py-service-os/docs/services.md

     Note: if service recovery is enabled, you may find that if a service was not properly shutdown and if it depends on other services which are shutdown, it may come back online trying to connect to those 'dead' services.

+Services and their meta data are stored as a ServiceDirectoryEntry.
+The Meta data object within that entry stores various information about services.
+Some of these fields are:

+  1. alias: name of the service
+  1. delay: how long to delay the start of the service
+  1. retry_enabled:  how many times to retry
+  1. recovery_enabled : if the service is allowed to recover
+  1. starts: how many times the service was started
+  1. exception: an exception (the last) which is part of the service if it failed
+  1. failed: whether a service is marked as a failed service

 ### Creating